 Travel to me is all about discovering new countries and cultures.
 I love to be amazed and discover new things.
 Although I plan and prepare my trips quite accurate, I also love to be surprised (in a good way please) about a new destination.

-As I imagined Switzerland to be quite like the Netherlands, some things did really surprised me.
+As I imagined Switzerland to be quite like the Netherlands, some things did really surprise me.
 Other things are just situations that stood out to me.
-All surprised can be prevented by a little research and they all depend on your own reference situation.
+All surprises can be prevented by a little research and they all depend on your own frame of reference.
 These are my personal experiences and I hope you enjoyed to read them.
 I hope they provide a bit of insight into my experiences and help you be better prepared for your trip to Switzerland.